Guide to what’s on in London in April 2018

 The Painted Hall at the Old Royal Naval College is undergoing a huge restoration.
 For a limited time only, visitors will be able to ascend 60ft to see the painted ceiling up close.
 Times vary.
 Tickets: Adults £10, Children £5.
 Old Royal Naval College, King William Walk, Greenwich, SE10 9NN.
 Nearest station: Greenwich, Maze Hill or Cutty Sark (DLR).
 To book, visit the Old Royal Naval College website.
 Read Metro Girl’s review of the tour here.

-Posted on 30 March 2018, in Art, Entertainment, families, Festivals, London, Tourist Attractions and tagged April 2018, Easter, london, school holidays, Things to do in London, Travel, What's On Guide.
+Posted on 30 Mar 2018, in Entertainment, Families, Festivals, London, Tourist Attractions and tagged Easter, school holidays, Things to do in London, What's On Guide.
 Bookmark the permalink.
-10 Comments.
+13 Comments.